Luge: Natural track luge

 Natural tracks are adapted from existing mountain roads and paths.
 Artificially banked curves are not permitted.
 The track's surface should be horizontal.
 They are naturally iced.
 Tracks can get rough from the braking and steering action.
 Athletes use a steering rein, put out their hands and use their legs in order to drive around the tight corners.
 Braking is often required in front of curves and is accomplished by the use of spikes built on the bottom of the shoes.
 Tracks have a slope of not more than 15%.

 Most of the tracks are situated in Austria and Italy, with others in Germany, Poland, Russia, Slovenia, Switzerland, Croatia, Liechtenstein, France, Turkey, Sweden, Norway, Romania, Slovakia, New Zealand, Canada and the United States.

 The Upper Peninsula Luge Club in Negaunee, Michigan, is the only natural luge track iced for competition in the United States.
 The ~700 meter (half-mile) track has a 88 m vertical drop and a portion is open to winter public sliding.

-Canada has tracks in Camrose, Hinton Luge, Alberta, Calgary, and Ontario Luge Club.
+Canada has tracks in Camrose, Hinton, Grande Prairie, Calgary, and Calabogie.
 The track in Naseby, New Zealand, is the only one in the Southern Hemisphere.
-The track is 360 meters long, and is open to the public through winter.
+The track is 360 metres long, and is open to the public through winter.

 World championships have been held since 1979 while European championships have been held since 1970.
 In season 2015/16 FIL started with the Junior Worldcup.